Atomic Habits PDF Download (Direct Link)

 Meanwhile, improving by 1 percent isn’t particularly notable—sometimes it isn’t even noticeable—but it can be far more meaningful, especially in the long run.
 The difference a tiny improvement can make over time is astounding.
 Here’s how the math works out: if you can get 1 percent better each day for one year, you’ll end up thirty-seven times better by the time you’re done.
 Conversely, if you get 1 percent worse each day for one year, you’ll decline nearly down to zero.
 What starts as a small win or a minor setback accumulates into something much more.

-See also Bailey and Scott Diagnostic (Practical) Microbiology 13th Edition PDF Download (Direct Link)
+See also Kaplan immunology and microbiology 2018 PDF Download (Direct Link)

 Habits are the compound interest of self-improvement.
 The same way that money multiplies through compound interest, the effects of your habits multiply as you repeat them.
 They seem to make little difference on any given day and yet the impact they deliver over the months and years can be enormous.
 It is only when looking back two, five, or perhaps ten years later that the value of good habits and the cost of bad ones becomes strikingly apparent.